Informatievlaanderen/road-registry/README.md

 This host projects the entire event stream into a series of shape and dbase records which can be composed into shape files for product release purposes, i.e. what third party consumers need.

+### Syndication Projection Host

+This host projects the municipality and street name registry streams into a cached shape that can be used to enrich road registry entities with municipality and street names.

 ### BackOffice Event Host

 This host reacts to things happening in the entire event stream, selectively choosing if, when and what to do.